-Over the years, and now as Jaffe’s VP of Content Strategy, I’ve been asked for my opinion about the ideal length of a law firm blog post.
+Over the years we’ve been asked for our opinion about the ideal length of a law firm blog post.
 There are considerations for SEO (longer is better), but then there’s the issue of writing for a very busy audience, particularly corporate General Counsel.

 What the pros say